Frankllin151/deleciaburguer/README.md

-#Delícia Burguer
+# Delícia Burguer

-I have a problem when I go to style the html I can't style it I have to rename the style.css file any solution??
+I have a class problem
+"Fatal error: Uncaught Error: Object of class Menu could not be converted to string in".
+My theory is inside core/controller.php has a Dataview = array() maybe that's what's causing the problem or inside models/cardapiomsql.php